Alaveri/APL/README.md

 The Alaveri Pascal Library contains a comprehensive set of Borland/Turbo Pascal 7 units including graphics utilities (CGA/VGA/EGA/SVGA), mouse support, objects, lists, streams, sorting and searching, large strings, memory management (including Extended Memory support for real mode), and more.

 The APL is still under development, but already contains significant functionality.
-Note: some unit names and identifier names may change in the future until it is finalized as version 1.0.
+Note: some unit names and identifier names may change in the future until it is Finalized as version 1.0.

 Supported features currently include: